NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 ## Running from source

 - DevilDaggersSurvivalEditor is dependent on [NetBase](https://bitbucket.org/NoahStolk/netbase/src/master/) and [DevilDaggersCore](https://bitbucket.org/NoahStolk/devildaggerscore/src/master/).
 Their sources need to be within the same root folder as the source for DevilDaggersSurvivalEditor itself.
 - DevilDaggersSurvivalEditor uses pixel shaders.
 In order to build pixel shaders you will need Microsoft's DirectX SDK from June 2010, and use the FXC compiler tool.
-If you do not need to build pixel shaders (the build for the origin one is already included in the source), then you can remove the pre-build event from Build Events in DevilDaggersSurvivalEditor.csproj's properties to prevent it from throwing an error.
+If you do not need to build pixel shaders (the build for the origin one is already included in the source), then you can skip this step and remove the pre-build event from Build Events in DevilDaggersSurvivalEditor.csproj's properties to prevent it from throwing an error.

 ## Links